14 Best Infrastructure Stocks for America's Big Building Spend

 It takes a degree of bravery to buy a miner like Vale, as the company has had a very difficult decade.
 From peak to trough, Vale lost about 95% of its value, at least in dollar terms.
 However, shares have been trending higher since 2016 and have looked particularly good over the past year.
 But they would still have to roughly double from current prices to touch the old highs.

 That's good.
 It means VALE theoretically could have much more room to run.

-The Bipartisan Infrastructure Framework's focus on sustainability also is worth noting.
+The Bipartisan Infrastructure Investment and Jobs Act's focus on sustainability also is worth noting.
 Vale is remarkably green for a dirty, old-school miner; 80% of its electricity usage is already sourced from renewables, primarily solar and wind farms, and the company plans to get even greener in the years ahead.